flashxio/FlashX-doc/index.md

 FlashX provides the R programming interface to process datasets at a scale of terabytes with the speed of optimized parallel C code.
-It provides users a familiar R programming environment to express many machine learning algorithms completely in R.
+It provides users with a familiar R programming environment to express many machine learning algorithms completely in R.

 ![Architecture](http://www.cs.jhu.edu/~zhengda/FlashGraph/arch.png)

 ## Quick Start

-We provide instructions of installing FlashR, the R programming interface of FlashX, to help users install FlashR.
+We provide instructions to install FlashR, the R programming interface for FlashX.

 ### Installation